F1rst-Unicorn/stocks/manual/server/upgrading.md

 package manager this means that the tomcat container has to be restarted after installation.

+## 4.0.0.0-1

+A new config option was added.
+Perform the following steps:

+* Perform the pacman upgrade
+* Merge the configuration with `pacdiff`
+* Restart the tomcat application server

+Note that clients will have to upgrade to the latest version according to the compatibility matrix.

 ## 3.0.0.0-1

 This version switches from MariaDB to PostgreSQL.
 To migrate your data perform